lubuntu-team/manual/source/3/3.1/3.1.1/fcitx.rst

 To bring up a configuration dialog for input method right click on the panel applet and :menuselection:`configure current input method`.

+To restart fcitx right click on the applet and click :menuselection:`Restart`.

 Screenshot
 ----------